Lift jet

-A lift jet is a lightweight jet engine installed only for upward thrust.
+A lift jet is a typically lightweight jet engine designed specifically to provide upward thrust.

 An early experimental program using lift engines was the Rolls-Royce Thrust Measuring Rig (TMR), nicknamed the "Flying Bedstead", first run in 1955.

 In the early 1960s both the Soviet Union and Western nations considered lift engines to provide STOL or even VTOL capability to combat aircraft.
 The Soviet Union did concurrent testing of versions of combat aircraft using variable geometry wings or lift jets but ruled out lift jets.
 Problems associated with lift engines include high fuel consumption, extra weight (which is simply dead weight when the engines are not needed for lift), and taking up fuselage volume that could be used for fuel or other systems.
 It was decided that variable-geometry wings provided comparable advantages in take-off performance without as many penalties and the Mikoyan MiG-23 and Sukhoi Su-24 entered service.